Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Multivitamin (General Adult)?

-A multivitamin is defensible as nutritional insurance, not as disease prevention.
-The 11-year PHS II trial in 14,641 men showed an 8% reduction in total cancer incidence, but no effect on heart disease or mortality, and the USPSTF concluded the evidence is not strong enough to recommend multivitamins for disease prevention.
-The stronger case is gap-filling: NHANES data show meaningful shortfalls in vitamins A, C, D, E, calcium, and magnesium across the US adult population, and a multivitamin reliably corrects them.
+A multivitamin earns its place as insurance against the gaps in your diet, not as a shield against disease.
+If you came hoping a daily multi would lower your odds of cancer or a heart attack, the research will let you down.
+If you came because your diet is uneven and you want to cover the basics, it earns its keep.
+The 11-year PHS II trial in 14,641 men did show an 8% reduction in total cancer incidence, but no effect on heart disease or mortality, and the USPSTF concluded the evidence is not strong enough to recommend multivitamins for disease prevention.
+The stronger case is the boring one - filling gaps.
+NHANES survey data show meaningful shortfalls in vitamins A, C, D, E, calcium, and magnesium across the US adult population, and a multivitamin reliably corrects them.

-The largest and longest trial, following over 14,000 men for 11 years, found that daily multivitamin use modestly reduced total cancer incidence by about 8%.
-But there was no effect on heart disease, cognitive decline, or overall mortality.
-A separate large study in older women showed similar null results for heart disease and cancer.
+Start with that biggest study, because it is the one the marketing tends to quote.
+Following over 14,000 men for 11 years, daily multivitamin use modestly reduced total cancer incidence by about 8%.
+That is the good news.
+The catch: no effect on heart disease, no effect on cognitive decline, no effect on overall mortality.
+A separate large study in older women landed in the same place - null results for heart disease and cancer.

-A more encouraging finding: a recent trial found that daily multivitamin use significantly improved memory and cognitive function in adults over 65, with effects equivalent to roughly two years of slowed cognitive aging.
+There is one more encouraging signal worth your attention.
+A recent trial found that daily multivitamin use significantly improved memory and cognitive function in adults over 65, with effects equivalent to roughly two years of slowed cognitive aging.
+Promising, but a single line of evidence, not a settled case.

+This is also why the official guidance sounds so non-committal.
 The US Preventive Services Task Force concluded that current evidence is not strong enough to recommend for or against daily multivitamins for disease prevention.
-They did recommend against supplementing beta-carotene and vitamin E specifically.
+The one thing they were firm about: they recommend against supplementing beta-carotene and vitamin E specifically.

-The best case for multivitamins is as nutritional insurance.
-Large surveys show that significant portions of Americans fall short on vitamins A, C, D, E, calcium, and magnesium.
-Multivitamins reliably fill these gaps.
-Whether filling gaps translates to disease prevention appears to depend on the population.
+So what is a multivitamin actually good for?
+Insurance.
+Large surveys show that significant portions of Americans fall short on vitamins A, C, D, E, calcium, and magnesium, and a multi reliably fills those gaps.
+Whether plugging the gaps then translates into preventing disease seems to depend on who you are - which is the unsatisfying but accurate answer.

 Does It Work?
 The Evidence